Bareflank/hypervisor/README.md

 ./tools/scripts/setup-<platform>.sh
 ```

-If you are not on a supported platform, your are more than welcome to modify
+If you are not on a supported platform, you are more than welcome to modify
 an existing setup-\<platform\>.sh script to suite your needs.
 Its likely
 the hypervisor will work assuming you can get it to compile.
 Once you have
 the cross compilers you can run: